 - Pros: The Hyundai Accent subcompact sedan features distinct styling for such a small car, maneuverable handling, and a neat and practical cabin.

-- Cons: The rear seats on the slight Accent are cramped for most passengers, and its middling engine doesn’t provide speedy acceleration.
+- Cons: The rear seats on the slight Accent are cramped for most passengers, and its mediocre engine doesn’t provide speedy acceleration.

 - See Also: Veloster and Elantra